mindsdb/mindsdb/mindsdb/integrations/handlers/twelve_labs_handler/README.md

 - `search_options`: A list of the sources of information to use when performing a search.
 This parameter is required if the `task` is `search` and it should be a subset of `index_options`.
 More information about search options can be found [here](https://docs.twelvelabs.io/docs/search-options).
 - `search_query_column`: The name of the column containing the search queries.
 This parameter is required if the `task` is `search`.
 - `summarization_type`: The type of summarization to perform.
 This parameter is required if the `task` is `summarization` and it should be one of `summary`, `chapter` or `highlight`.
+- `prompt` - Provide context for the summarization task, such as the target audience, style, tone of voice, and purpose.
+This is an optional parameter.

 Given below are examples of creating Models for each of the supported tasks.